sumitrac/Tribtute-Page-to-Dr.-Chawla-/README.md

 # Tribtute-Page-to-Dr.-Chawla-
-is created using html and CSS
+Tribute page is created using html and CSS